vt6/conformance-tests/core/README.md

   The test MUST fail if the implementation produces *no* error while parsing this message.
   The first argument `<offset>` indicates at which byte offset the parse error occurred.
 The test SHOULD check whether it reports the same error location.
   The `<argument>` is a human-readable error message indicating the reason while this testcase fails to parse or validate.
-  The test SHOULD check whether it produces the same error message.
+  The test SHOULD check whether it produces the same (or an equivalent) error message.